spatiotemporal-data/spatiotemporal-data.github.io/index.md

 ---
 layout: default
 ---
-This project aims at supporting research for all aspects of spatiotemporal data modeling with machine learning and solving many scientific, mathematical, and engineering problems.
+This project aims at supporting research for all aspects of spatiotemporal data modeling with machine learning and solving many scientific, mathematical, and engineering problems in:

+- Urban science
+- Human mobility modeling
+- Intelligent transportation systems
+- Geospatial data analysis

 Researchers contributed to this project include: